chinmayparekh/Scoutify/README.md

 # Scoutify

-A project done for the course , Recommendation Systems.
+- A project done for the course , Recommendation Systems.
+- Note: We recommend running code only after reading the report.

 # Description